Ricimon/FFXIV-ProximityVoiceChat/README.md

 ## Contributing
 Please use the support discord for idea and code contribution discussion.

-This plugin's voice servers are self-hosted and the development team is one person, so any donations are well appreciated.
+This plugin's voice servers are self-hosted and the development team is (mostly) one person, so any donations are well appreciated.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/ricimon)